fmfi-svt/saml-shibboleth-guide/README.md

 The long command builds the plugin, installs it, restarts the IdP, and waits for it to start.

-Always remember to build from the correct branch, and to run `git clean -fdX` when you switch.
+Always remember to build from the correct branch, and to run `git clean -fdX` when you switch, because Maven gets confused by stale build outputs.

-Edit both `/opt/idp4/conf/attribute-resolver.xml` and `/opt/idp5/conf/attribute-resolver.xml` as described in the Andrvotr README.
+Edit both `/opt/idp4/conf/attribute-resolver.xml` and `/opt/idp5/conf/attribute-resolver.xml` as described in the [Andrvotr README](https://github.com/fmfi-svt/andrvotr/blob/idp5/README.md#building-from-source).

-Edit both `/opt/idp4/conf/attribute-filter.xml` and `/opt/idp5/conf/attribute-filter.xml` as described in the Andrvotr README.
+Edit both `/opt/idp4/conf/attribute-filter.xml` and `/opt/idp5/conf/attribute-filter.xml` as described in the [Andrvotr README](https://github.com/fmfi-svt/andrvotr/blob/idp5/README.md#building-from-source).

 Edit both `/opt/idp4/conf/idp.properties` and `/opt/idp5/conf/idp.properties` and append this: